Banana and Blackberry Muffins (Gluten & Egg-Free)

 Blackberry banana breakfast muffins in a muffin pan.

-Let the muffins cool for 10 minutes in the pan before placing them on a cooling rack to finish cooling.
+Step 6: Finally, let the muffins cool for 10 minutes in the pan before placing them on a cooling rack to finish cooling.
+Enjoy!

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome